-Program leadership have created a culture where staff feel supported, safe, and empowered.
-This is reflected in low staff attrition rates, high staff morale, job satisfaction and strong performance metrics.
-Leadership fully understands and supports the needs, wants and goals of the program.
+- Program leadership have created a culture where staff feel supported, safe, and empowered.
+This is reflected in low staff attrition rates, high staff morale, job satisfaction and strong performance metrics. - Leadership fully understands and supports the needs, wants and goals of the program.
 They actively respond and collaborate in problem-solving challenges when they arise.
-The program champion recruited other champions (e.g. Executive Director) and collectively working on the program's goals.
-The program champions have dissolved silos between the Fair Futures program and other programs.
-The program actively hires staff who view the work from a strength-based, trauma-informed, youth developmen lens.
-These staff are also the right "fit" for the work and program culture.
-Staff are able to build relationships with young people through employing consistency, constancy, and creative approaches All program staff know their role and are able to execute with intention and purpose.
-This includes having a full understanding of the Fair Futures model and the continuum of services.
-All program staff, and most agency staff, are using a coaching framework.
-This includes: ☐ Using a coaching mindset ☐ Engaging and always working to build trust with one another ☐ Partnering with the young person when goal setting; working collaboratively with young people □ Partnering with co-workers to problem-solve and support □ Celebrating youth successes
+This includes the Executive Director/CEO and agency's board. - □ The program champion recruited other champions (e.g. Foster Care Director) and collectively working on the program's goals. - □ The program champions have dissolved silos between the Fair Futures program and other programs. - □ The program actively hires staff who view the work from a strength-based, trauma-informed, youth development lens.
+These staff are also the right "fit" for the work and program culture. - □ Staff are able to build relationships with young people through employing consistency, constancy, and creative approaches - □ All program staff know their role and are able to execute with intention and purpose.
+This includes having a full understanding of the Fair Futures model and the continuum of services. - □ All program staff, and most agency staff, are using a coaching framework.
+This includes: - □ Using a coaching mindset - Engaging and always working to build trust with one another - D Partnering with the young person when goal setting; working collaboratively with young people - D Partnering with co-workers to problem-solve and support - Celebrating youth successes